-One year reduction of at least 0.1 but under 1.0 percentage points = 1 points
+Reduction of at least 0.1 but under 1.0 percentage points = 1 point

-One year reduction of at least 1 but under 2.9 percentage points = 2 points
+Reduction of at least 1.0 but under 3.0 percentage points = 2 points

-One reduction of at least 3 percentage points = 3 points
+Reduction of at least 3.0 percentage points = 3 points

-Schools with a 2006-2007 one year drop-out rate of 0.5% or less automatically earn 3 points regardless of improvement a.
-Current Status - A high school shall be evaluated on their Freshmen On Track rate averaged from the two most recent school years.
-To determine current status, a school's Freshmen On Track rate for the 2006-2007 school year and the 2007-2008 school year will be averaged.
+Schools with a 2008-2009 one-year drop-out rate of 0.5% or less automatically earn 3 points regardless of improvement a.
+Current Status - A high school shall be evaluated on its Freshmen On Track rate averaged from the two most recent school years.
+To determine current status, a school's Freshmen On Track rates for the 2007-2008 school year and the 2008-2009 school year will be averaged.
 If two years of data are not available, one year of data will be used.
 A school shall receive points towards its overall performance score as follows: